Jefferson Golden View

 A cold-rolled steel plate 3-1/8" square is painted black and is recessed at the center in the bottom of the wood base.
 The motor can be found by removing two screws holding the plate.
 The motor in this clock is dated 11-57.
 Power requirements are 115V.A.C 60CY only, 2.5 watts.
 Motor sources were Haydon Manufacturing Company, International Register Company and Bowman Electrical Products Corporation.
 It has a UL approved seal.
 Made in U.S.A.
 Weight is 2.8 lbs.
 First date of manufacture is in 1956.

-The patent number 2,642,713 is also on the plate.
-This Jefferson patent is actually for a different clock made by the Etalage Reclame Corporation of New York.
-Jefferson bought the patent rights and restyled it to become the Golden Hour, Golden Minute, Golden Helm, Golden View and Suspense.
-See my Etalage page.
+The patent, 2,642,713, is actually for a different clock made by the Etalage Reclame Corporation of New York.
+Jefferson bought the patent rights and restyled it to become the Golden Hour, Exciting Hour, Golden Minute, and Golden Helm.
+For more information, see The Clocks of Leendert Prins

 About This Site